In-App

 fetch_page on iPhone — no API calls, no streaming

 server, no cloud round-trip.
-The Node SDK is open source and ships
+The Node SDK is Fair Source

-anywhere Node runs — server, CLI, or desktop via Electron or
+— server, CLI, or desktop via Electron or Tauri.
+The native

-Tauri.
-The native iOS & Android runtime is currently in
+iOS & Android runtime is currently in commercial preview.

 Ships in your binary.